 The Geotab Drive mobile app for Driver Vehicle Inspection Reporting (DVIR), Hours-of-Service (HOS), and Driver Identification, can be used on an Android or iOS phones and tablets.
 The smart driver app syncs data between the Geotab GO device and a tablet to provide numerous functions, such as automatic duty status changes, violation alerts, among others, and complete end-to-end inspection workflow.

-It’s wise to start evaluating and selecting ELDs as soon as possible.
+Since the first ELD deadline is December 2017, it’s wise to start evaluating and selecting ELDs as soon as possible.
 By beginning the process now, you can leave enough time for implementation and training.